evilmartians/redprints-cfp/README.md

 ## Setting up

-> Check out a demo PR that shows which changes required to create an SF Ruby CFP app from this template: [PR#1](https://github.com/evilmartians/redprints-cfp/pull/1).
+> Check out a demo PR that shows which changes are required to create an SF Ruby CFP app from this template: [PR#1](https://github.com/evilmartians/redprints-cfp/pull/1).

 ### Authentication

 We use OAuth via [omniauth](https://github.com/omniauth/omniauth) to authenticate users.
 By default, GitHub and Google plugins are added and activated if the corresponding credentials are configured.

 For GitHub, see the [omniauth-github](https://github.com/omniauth/omniauth-github) documentation.
-Put the credenetials in the Rails credentials file as follows:
+Put the credentials in the Rails credentials file as follows:

 ```yml
 github: